Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Introduction

 Following the SM interactions of neutrinos with matter via either charged-current (CC) or neutral-current (NC), which after Fierz transformation can be written in the form $(\bar{\nu}_\alpha \gamma^\mu P_L\nu_\alpha)(\bar{f}\gamma_\mu P f)$ (with $f,f'\in \{e,u,d\}$ the matter fermions and $P\in \{P_L,P_R\}$ the chirality projection operators), NSI induced by either a vector or charged-scalar mediator can be parametrized in terms of vector and axial-vector currents~\cite{Wolfenstein:1977ue}:

 where $G_F$ is Fermi's constant and the $\varepsilon$ terms quantify the size of the new interactions.
-The vector component of NSI given by Eq.~\eqref{eq:VNC} or \eqref{eq:VCC} affect neutrino oscillations during propagation in matter by providing a new flavor-dependent matter potential.
+The vector components of NSI given by Eq.~\eqref{eq:VNC} and \eqref{eq:VCC} affect neutrino oscillations during propagation in matter by providing a new flavor-dependent matter potential.
 The size of vector NSI is governed by the parameter $\varepsilon\sim g_X^2m_W^2/(g^2m_X^2)$, where $g_X$ and $m_X$ are respectively the coupling and mass of the mediator $X$, and $g$ is the $SU(2)_L$ gauge coupling.
-There are two possibilities to realize experimentally observable vector NSI with $\varepsilon \gtrsim 10^{-2}$: (i) heavy mediator case with $m_X\sim {\cal O}(100)$ GeV and $g_X\sim {\cal O}(1)$; and (ii) light mediator case with $m_X\ll m_W$ and $g_X\ll 1$ such that $g_X^2/m_X^2 \sim G_F$, while evading the low-energy experimental constraints.
-For concrete ultraviolet-complete model realizations, see e.g.~Ref.~\cite{Babu:2019mfe} for the heavy mediator case and Refs.~\cite{Farzan:2015doa, Farzan:2015hkd, Babu:2017olk} for the light mediator case.
+There are two possibilities to realize experimentally observable vector NSI, which require $\varepsilon_{\alpha\beta} \gtrsim 10^{-2}$~\cite{Babu:2019mfe, Coloma:2019mbs}: (i) heavy mediator case with $m_X\sim {\cal O}(100)$ GeV and $g_X\sim {\cal O}(1)$; and (ii) light mediator case with $m_X\ll m_W$ and $g_X\ll 1$ such that $g_X^2/m_X^2 \sim G_F$, while evading the low-energy experimental constraints.
+For concrete ultraviolet (UV)-complete model realizations, see e.g.~Ref.~\cite{Babu:2019mfe} for the heavy mediator case and Refs.~\cite{Farzan:2015doa, Farzan:2015hkd, Babu:2017olk} for the light mediator case.
 For a recent review on different aspects of vector NSI, see Ref.~\cite{Dev:2019anc}.
 For the current global status of the constraints on $\varepsilon$, see Ref.~\cite{Coloma:2019mbs}.

 On the other hand, NSI induced by a neutral scalar mediator is no longer composed of vector current as in Eq.~\eqref{eq:VNC} or~\eqref{eq:VCC}, but a scalar interaction for Dirac neutrinos given by~\cite{Ge:2018uhz}